-length must evaluate to a number greater than or equal to zero.
-If offset evaluates to a number less than zero, the value is used as an offset from the end of the value of parameter.
-If parameter is '@', the result is length positional parameters beginning at offset.
 If parameter is an indexed array name subscripted by '@' or '\', the result is the length members of the array beginning with \${parameter[offset]}.
 A negative offset is taken relative to one greater than the maximum index of the specified array.
-Substring expansion applied to an associative array produces undefined results.
+It is an expansion error if length evaluates to a number less than zero.